vedran-kolka-syntio/risingwave-docs/docs/tutorials/server-performance-anomaly-detection.md

 ```shell
 psql -h localhost -p 4566 -d dev -U root
 ```
 Now create two separate sources.
-The first is to track the metrics of network interface cards (NICs), and the second is the metrics stream that tracks the transmission control protocol's (TCP) performance.
+The first is to track the metrics of network interface cards (NIC), and the second is the metrics stream that tracks the performance of the transmission control protocol (TCP).

 ```sql
 CREATE SOURCE nics_metrics (